Snake Pest Control

 05Are snakes considered pests?

 Snakes do not cause property damage, and most are not intentionally looking to harm you.
 Snakes camouflage themselves and most people don’t see the snake, meaning that when it is stepped on – or grabbed by accident – the snake will get scared and attack out of fright.
 Keep garden bed away from your home’s exterior and keep your lawn trimmed.
 Fit all windows with fly screens and make sure you have proper rodent control.
 Snakes are attracted to rodents as they are prey.
-Never try to remove a snake yourself.
+Never try to remove a snake yourself, leave it to the pest control professionals.

 The Eastern Brown Snake can grow up to 2m.
 Pale brown to grey in colour.
 Young brown snakes have bands down their body and can be confused with Tiger Snakes.
 Bullet-shaped head.